 Here are some practical ideas to motivate yourself:

 In my experience I’ve found that training helps me to relieve stress and feel good.
 Don’t take my word for it, they’re many volumes of data stating how exercise relieves stress.
 Resistance/weight training is an ideal way to de-stress.
-My advice, get clearance from you doctor then begin a lifestyle that consists of resistance/weight training and good dietary supplementation.
+My advice, get clearance from you doctor then begin a lifestyle that consists of resistance/weight training in a gym, combined with good dietary supplementation.

 Let Living a Healthy Lifestyle Become Your Passion